Use Langflow as an MCP server

 -

 From the Langflow dashboard, select the project that contains the flows you want to serve as tools, and then click the MCP Server tab.
-Alternatively, you can quickly access the MCP Server tab from within any flow by selecting Publish > MCP Server.
+Alternatively, you can quickly access the MCP Server tab from within any flow by selecting Share > MCP Server.

 -

-Click Edit Actions.
+Click Edit Tools.

 -